-- Their quality of life.
+Their quality of life

-Puppies or old-timers.
+- Puppies or old-timers

-- To walk without pulling the leash.
+- Walk without pulling the leash.

-- To sit when you stop walking.
+- Sit when you stop walking.

 - Stay, sit, and come when called to sit in front of you.

-- The doorbell is not the enemy.
+- Ignore the door (after all, the doorbell is not the enemy).

 There’s more too.
 We don’t want to get ahead of ourselves.
-So all we’ll say is – agility training.
+So, all we’ll say is – agility training.

 Whatever your breed or your level of experience, obedience training is a fun, smart way to bond with your dog.

 A. Puppy training is one of our most common services as dog trainers.
 Many dog parents like to start their new family members off on the right foot.
 An important thing to remember is that your puppy is rapidly changing.
 Here’s how they change:

 - Birth to four weeks of age: Puppies are becoming used to their surroundings, opening their eyes and developing baby teeth.
 During this time puppies need to be kept warm and given access to proper nutrition from their mother.